BIO 100 Concepts of Biology 4 SH

 BIO 470 Entomology 4 SH

 This course provides a broad examination of insect structure, physiology, ecology, and classification.
 The ecological role of insects in ecosystem processes will be emphasized.
 The laboratory will provide experience in field and lab techniques used in the study of insects (3 hrs lecture — 3 hrs laboratory).
-Prerequisite: BIO 104 and BIO 200 or equivalent.
+Prerequisite: BIO 104 with a minimum grade of “C-” or better.

 BIO 475 Climate Ecology 3 SH